HyacineAlnuma/Projet-Node.js/README.md

 ## CONTEXT

 This is my first project using Node.js and noSQL via MongoDB.
 I made only the backend part of it.
-This project was about building an API for "Hot Takes", which is a website that references hot sauces, and allow users to add, modify, delete, like and dislike different sauces.
+This project is about building an API for "Hot Takes", which is a website that references hot sauces, and allow users to add, modify, delete, like and dislike different sauces.

 ## INSTALLATION